teaching resource

 Grades: 1 - 2

-Use this board game to sharpen data analysis skills when solving problems with information presented in a single-unit picture graph and bar graph.
+Sharpen student data analysis skills when solving problems with information presented in a single-unit picture graph and bar graph with this board game.

 📊 Practice Analyzing Bar Graphs and Picture Graphs with a Board Game!

 Are your students learning how to read and interpret data?
 Understanding the difference between different types of data displays can be tricky for young learners.
 With repeated practice, your students will master how to read graphs in no time!
-With this board game, students will practice reading bar graphs and pictographs that use a single-unit scale.
+With this board game, students will practice reading bar graphs and pictographs that use a single-unit scale

 Through this activity, students will show they can solve “how many more” and “how many less” problems using information presented in single-unit bar graphs and pictographs.